Frequently asked questions

 A separate note on our website deals with the possibility of a lease ending by a doctrine known as frustration.

-Currently, a landlord may not enforce a right of forfeiture for non-payment of rent in relation to a business tenancy between 26 March 2020 and 31 March 2021.
+Currently, a landlord may not enforce a right of forfeiture for non-payment of rent in relation to a business tenancy between until after 30 June 2021.
 That period may be further extended.

-In relation to rent arrears forfeiture court proceedings that have already started, the court may not order possession of the land to be given before 31 March 2021.
+In relation to rent arrears forfeiture court proceedings that had already started before the first lockdown, but have not yet reached trial, the court may not order possession of the land to be given before 30 June 2021.

-Rent includes any sum a tenant is liable to pay under a relevant business tenancy and therefore almost certainly includes service charges and insurance rent.
+Rent includes any sum a tenant is liable to pay under a relevant business tenancy and therefore includes service charges and insurance rent.

 There is currently no prohibition on forfeiting for other breaches.
 Landlords must serve a forfeiture notice under section 146 of the Law of Property Act 1925 before seeking to forfeit for any breach other than rent arrears.
 If a landlord tries to enforce a right to forfeit via court proceedings, it could be delayed: while possession claims are not stayed, there is a significant backlog of cases waiting to be heard.